-- It is the responsibility of the student to notify the ADA Coordinator of his or her need for accommodation and to provide documentation of the disability, prior to enrollment.
+- 1. It is the responsibility of the student to notify the ODS Coordinator of his or her need for accommodation and to provide documentation of the disability, prior to enrollment.
 This documentation should address each specific accommodation.
 This documentation should be dated within three years of the enrollment date.
-Once this documentation is filed in the Office of the Dean of Student Services, the student's instructors will be notified of the requested accommodation. - It is the student's responsibility to notify the Office of the Dean of Student Services of their enrollment in their initial and successive semesters by bringing a copy of their schedule to the Office the Dean of Student Services. - 3.
-If a more serious problem exists, or in situations where the student may feel architectural changes are needed, the coordinator for Section 504 of the Rehabilitation Act of 1973 is the Dean of Student Services.
-ADA Coordinator for the college is the Dean of Student Services. - 4.
-Instructors also may work through the Dean of Student Services for clarification of ADA academic requirements. - 5.
-Perspective students are encouraged to contact the Admissions Office if assistance is required in applying for college admission. - 6.
+Once this documentation is filed in the Office of the Dean of Student Services, the student's instructors will be notified of the requested accommodation. - 2.
+It is the student's responsibility to notify the Office of Disability Services of their enrollment in their initial and successive semesters by bringing a copy of their schedule to the Office of Disability Services. - 3.
+If a more serious problem exists, or in situations where the student may feel architectural changes are needed, the coordinator for Section 504 of the Rehabilitation Act of 1973 is the Dean of Student Services. - 4.
+Instructors also may work through the Office of Disability Services for clarification of ADA academic requirements. - 5.
+Perspective students are encouraged to contact the Office of Admissions and Records if assistance is required in applying for college admission. - 6.
 In general, documentation for ADA accommodations is NOT retroactive.
 All assignments and test scores received before documentation would apply.